jfalameda/Abridge/README.md

 Abridge is a wild fork of [node-minify](https://github.com/srod/node-minify) module.
 It is not a drop-in replacement, but improves upon the original code in various ways.

-+Dropped support for Google Closure
+* Dropped support for Google Closure

-+Do not create temporary files, pipe to chld process's stdin instead
+* Do not create temporary files, pipe to chld process's stdin instead

-+Use streams wherever possible
+* Use streams wherever possible

-+Supply minified data to callbacks
+* Supply minified data to callbacks

-+Major API improvements
+* Major API improvements

 # Usage